Pirate-MIDI/Pirate-MIDI-Scribble/README.md

-# CLiCK - The Smart MIDI Relay Interface
-The CLiCK is a tiny 1 in/1 out USB MIDI Interface & relay switcher for adding MIDI Control to amp channels, control ports, and other auxiliary controls on any kind of music or effects device.

-The TRS ¼” jack has a relay for the Tip and a relay for the Ring, which means with a Split-Y cable, you can control 2 devices that use TS cables for external switch control.
-Some common favourites for the Click include:
-- Guitar amplifiers
-- Strymon Fave switch substitute
-- Delay pedals with tap tempo switch inputs
-- Pedals with external switch support (e.g. JHS Red Remote)
-- Pedal with aux switch inputs

-## Specifications:
--Dimensions: 70mm x 43mm x 22mm (2.7” x 1.7” x 0.86”)

 # Pirate MIDI Bug Tracking & Ideas voting and submission
 Forum for reporting bugs &amp; issues in Pirate MIDI devices - open for public contributions including new features ideas